afontcu/afontcu.dev/content/blog/ways-telling-problem-oriented.md

 If a team delivers crap, and you make that team go faster, you'll get **crap at a higher rate**.
 A fantastic idea.

-If you think of products as tools to **solve problems while providing business value**, oh boy, things change.
+If you think of products as tools to **solve problems while providing business value**, well, things start to change.
 Now you need to create a hypothesis and analyze the outcome.
 You have a simple idea, you test it out, see if it works, and then start all over again.

 The only way to do that is to focus on the outcome, define business-focused metrics, inspect the result, and adapt the following iteration.